Galveston Bay: History

 The Galveston Hurricane of 1900 devastated the city of Galveston and heavily damaged communities around the bay.
 Growth moved inland to Houston, as fear of the risks posed by establishing businesses at Galveston limited the island's ability to compete.
 Texas City emerged as another important port in the area.
 Shipping traffic through the bay expanded dramatically after the federal government completed the dredging of the Houston Ship Channel to a depth of 25 ft in 1914.
-The Texas oil boom began in 1901, and by 1915 oil production by the bay was fully underway.
+The Texas oil boom began in 1901, and by 1915, oil production by the bay was fully underway.
 Oil wells and refineries quickly developed throughout the area.
 After frozen transport became available in the 1920s, commercial fishing developed as a substantial industry, producing particularly oysters, finfish, and, later, shrimp.
-By the end of the 1930s, the Port of Houston was the largest cotton port and third largest port by overall tonnage in the United States.
+By the end of the 1930s, the Port of Houston was the largest cotton port and the third largest port by overall tonnage in the United States.